jammiemountz/Deployment-Presentation/README.md

 ## GITHUB PAGES DOMAIN NAME

 Create a new file in base layer of the repo called `CNAME`, no file type.
 On the first line, have the name of your domain that you've registered.
+Github will actually do this step for you if you don't though.

 Go to where your domain is registered and edit your A records.
 Remove the IP addresses there and point those records towards github -

 `192.30.252.154`

 `192.30.252.153`

+Back in your repo's github settings, put the domain

 ## DIGITAL OCEAN DEPLOY -
 make new droplet, chose an app stack LAMP